Gümülcineli İsmail: His political life

 He was a member of the Constitutional Council [Kanun-ı Esasi encümeni] in the Chamber of Deputies; he was the chairman of the Layiha and İstid'â Council.
 He was also a member of the board of directors and the vice chairman of the CUP.
 He was also elected as a member of the Extraordinary Council [Encümen-i Fevkalâde] established after the 31 March Incident.
 He advocated for İsmail Kemal Bey's innocence, asserting that he was not involved in the incident.
 He also opposed the death sentences given by the Martial Court due to the Adana Massacre.
 These and similar incidents lead to İsmail Hakkı's disassociation from the CUP.
 He had now begun to harshly criticize the policies followed by the Union and Progress Society.
 On 21 February 1910, he resigned as the vice president of the CUP and became president of a new political formation: the People's Party [Ahali Fırkası].
 As the party president, he continued his harsh criticisms of the Unionists.
 He and his party joined the Freedom and Accord Party, which was founded on 21 November 1911.

 After the invasion of Tripoli by Italy, he proposed the impeachment of İbrahim Hakkı Pasha, Mahmud Şevket Pasha, and all the CUP-supported cabinets.
-He was elected president of the congress at the Freedom and Accord Party congress on June 7, 1912.
+He was elected president of the Freedom and Accord Party congress of June 7, 1912.
 He was among the politicians who supported the Saviour Officer intervention, which resulted in the fall of the Union and Progress-supported government of Mehmed Said Pasha. İsmail was arrested following the Bab-ı Ali Raid; however, he was released after giving assurances that he would stay away from politics.
-When the Mahmud Şevket Pasha government was established, he also took part in the Taklib-i Hükümet attempt to eliminate this government.
+When the Mahmud Şevket Pasha government was established, he also took part in the Taklib-i Hükümet attempt to eliminate the government.
 After the assassination of Mahmud Şevket Pasha, he was sentenced to death in absentia.
 During World War I, he continued his opposition to the CUP dictatorship by publishing in newspapers such as Al-Ahram in Egypt and Beyanü'l Hak and Mücahade in Thessaloniki.
 Following the signing of the Armistice of Mudros, he returned to Istanbul on 24 February 1919.

 He was appointed as the Governor of Bursa by the Damat Ferit Pasha government.
 With the conclusion of the Turkish War of Independence, he was included in the list of 150.
 He died in Paris on August 22, 1945.